 Another snapshot of history that showcases how biology and climate interact is the Carboniferous, a geologic period that spanned between 360 and 300 million years ago.
 What set apart this time period from any other is that woody trees were becoming wide-spread, sea levels were decreasing so fresh, marshy lands were exposed, and there weren’t any microorganisms around who knew how to decompose the lignin in wood yet.
 Atmospheric oxygen levels rose while CO2 concentrations plummeted.
 Average temperatures at the start of the period were high, around 20 °C (68 °F), but by the Middle Carboniferous they dropped to around 12 °C (54 °F) — a change of 8 °C in around 30 million years.

 All things considered, biological activity can influence climate much more quickly than non-biotic factors.
 However, its effects tend to be directly proportional to the size and diversity of the biosphere and are less dramatic upfront but compound over time.
-Finally, biological factors tend to maintain a set of conditions that support life in its current form (the Gaia theory).
+Finally, biological factors tend to maintain a set of conditions that support life in its current form (the Gaia principle).
 Plants and animals, for example, use one another’s pollution (O2 and CO2) as fuel, keeping their concentrations and effect on climate in check.

 Man-made climate change